Chapter 11 Screened I Chart – eliminating freak moving ranges before calculating limits

 chart = 'i',

-As expected, the control limits on the unscreened chart is sightly wider than on the screened chart.
-In this example, just enough to suppress a signal that would otherwise have been discovered.
+As expected, the control limits in the unscreened chart are slightly wider than those in the screened chart – in this example, just wide enough to suppress a signal that would otherwise have been detected.

-One may argue that screening moving ranges is unnecessary as long as the moving range chart is shown alongside the I chart.
-However, in our experience, presenting moving range charts to non-technical SPC users rarely adds meaningful insight and can sometimes cause confusion.
-As a result, we prefer to enhance the sensitivity of I charts by excluding extreme moving ranges before calculating control limits while leaving the use and interpretation of moving range charts to data analyst.
+One might argue that screening moving ranges is unnecessary if the moving range chart is presented alongside the I chart.
+However, in our experience, moving range charts rarely add value for non-technical users and may even introduce confusion.
+For this reason, we prefer to increase the sensitivity of I charts by excluding extreme moving ranges before calculating control limits, while reserving moving range charts for more technical analysis.